Boston Asian wedding

-Funny things I’ve learned about Boston Asian Weddings
+Funny things I’ve learned about Boston Asian Wedding

-- Here are a handful of quirks that I’ve picked up over the last 30+ years of being an Asian-American.
-Some I’ve picked up just from my family, and others I’ve picked up after photographing hundreds of Asian weddings and Asian Fusion weddings in Boston.
-It’s okay to be a little overwhelmed, especially because as modern times come into play for Asian Fusion Wedding Photography, some traditions are cut short or sometimes completely omitted.
-Every Boston Asian wedding is a little different!
+Here are a handful of quirks that I’ve picked up over the last 30+ years of being an Asian-American.
+Some I’ve picked up just from my family, and others I’ve picked up being a Boston asian wedding photographer.

-- Timing – The Chinese wedding banquet invitation will say that it starts at 6pm, but it won’t really start until 7pm.
+The wedding invitation will say that it starts at 6pm for the Boston Asian wedding or Chinese-American weddings, but it won’t really start until 7pm.

-- Toisanese – Most of my Asian-American friends’ Cantonese grandparents speak this dialect.
-All of my grandparents have passed, and I don’t hear this dialect as much anymore, even though it’s what I grew up with.
+Most of my Asian-American friends’ Cantonese grandparents speak this dialect.
+All my grandparents have passed, and I don’t hear this dialect as much anymore.
 I miss it so much.
 I love hearing it, even though it sounds like coughing up a lougee.

-- Uncle with a camera – There will always be at least one if not more uncle with a fancy camera, trying to do my job.
+There will always be at least one if not more uncles with a fancy camera, trying to do my job as a Boston wedding photographer.
 That’s totally fine.
 I love them.

-- Aunts and Uncles are numbered – The eldest aunt is #1 Aunt.
-The second oldest is #2 Aunt, and etc. It’s very logical if you think about it!
-Do they even have names?
+The eldest aunt is #1 Aunt.
+The second oldest is #2 Aunt, and etc. Do they even have names?
 I have no clue.

-- Mothers LOVE portraits – My team is extremely familiar with Asian mothers and their love for a zillion portraits.
+My team is extremely familiar with Asian mothers and their love for a million portraits.

-- “Have you eaten?” – I have learned to never eat to full capacity.
+I have learned to never eat to full capacity.
 You’ll be force fed.
-Always leave a little bit of space in your tummy so that you don’t insult anyone by not eating what they’re offering you.
+Always leave a little bit of space so that you don’t insult anyone by not eating what they’re offering you.

 Boston Chinese Wedding Traditions